idlesong/onelogApp/README.md

-# onelogUI
+# onelogApp
-UI for onelog, use React and Reflux, to visit rails API.
+App for onelog, use React and Reflux, to visit rails API.